Sorry, you need to enable JavaScript to visit this website.

 Young people as voters

-Voting age in Malta is at 16 years across the board.
+The voting age in Malta is 16 years across the board.

-When youths voted in 2015, 62.3% have turned out, whereas in 2019, the youth turnout for local council and European Parliament elections were not accounted for by age, nevertheless the Electoral Commission claims that 72.7% of the voting population part-took in the process.
+When young people voted in 2015, 62.3% turned out, whereas in 2019, the youth turnout for local council and European Parliament elections was not accounted for by age; nevertheless, the Electoral Commission claims that 72.7% of the voting population participated in the process.

 Young people as political representatives